simioni/nest-pret/README.md

 Model Classes serve as a 'single source of truth' for all modeled data.
 They are are used as the base for creating mongoose [schemas](https://mongoosejs.com/docs/typescript/schemas.html), but they are also used to create DTOs using [Mapped Types](https://docs.nestjs.com/openapi/mapped-types).

-The information on Model properties also define input validation rules enforced when the model is expected in requests, and to define serialization rules when the model is send in responses.
+The information on Model properties also defines input validation rules enforced when the model is expected in requests, and defines serialization rules when the model is send in responses.

 Finally, model properties can also provide OpenAPI documentation information, like descriptions and usage examples.

-Having all this information present in a central Model Class avoids code duplication, since derivative classes only need to define what properties of the Model they want, without worrying about providing documentation, examples, validation rules, etc.
+Having all this information present in a central Model Class avoids code duplication, since derivative classes only need to pick what properties of the Model they want, without worrying about providing documentation, examples, validation rules, etc.

-This means that properties on Model Classes can have up to ***4 types*** of decorators on them:
+This means that properties on a Model Class can have up to ***4 types*** of decorators on them:

 1. ***Schema*** - `@Prop()` from '@nestjs/mongoose' to add the property to the schema;
 2. ***Docs*** - `@ApiProperty()` from '@nestjs/swagger' to add documentation and examples;